 ISDN solutions require an onsite PBX box and local management of the solution.
 SIP solutions can be better delivered as a service and managed remotely, meaning businesses can also ask their channel provider to deploy and manage additional services over the network.

 MAKE THE SWITCH TO BUSINESS VOICE AS EARLY AS POSSIBLE

 We advise making the switch to business voice early and not wait until the disconnection date reaches your area.

 Here are some reasons why:

 Avoid the risk of getting cut off

 Switching to business voice early gets you set up in advance.
-As the shut down has already commenced, we are starting to see more and more businesses will rush to make the switch.
+As the shut down has already commenced, we are starting to see more and more businesses rushing to make the switch.
 You do not want to get caught up in that so the earlier you move to business voice the smoother and quicker it will be.

 Bundle with NBN as it becomes available

 This means you can get on with running your business!

 Business voice functions in a similar way to ISDN, but the technology itself is different.
 With business voice there must be some sort of hardware to support it and there are more and more phone systems on the market with these capabilities in preparation for the change.